John Mosman (goldsmith): Queens of Scotland

+Armour

+Mosman made or decorated several items of armour for James V. He gilded a copper horse armour in March 1539.
+The barding for the king's great horse of velvet was completed by the silkwoman Helen Ross who made tassels and passementerie.
+Her work also decorated the king's books.
+Decorative metalwork made William Forrest and gilded by Mosman for use on tournament armour and horse trapping included buckles, thistles, lion's heads, and pendants.

 Gifts for kings

 In 1540 James V sent hackney riding horses as gifts to Francis I, the Dauphin, and the Duke of Guise.
 The horses were equipped with elaborate harnesses and cover cloths, fitted with buckles, and decorative thistles and lion's heads, which Mosman gilded using mercury.
 The weaver Helen Ros made silk fringes for this horse tack, and she also made passementerie for chairs.
 The king's former favourite James Hamilton of Finnart was executed in August 1540, and his silver was brought from Craignethan Castle to Edinburgh, where Mosman engraved it with the heraldry of the king's infant eldest son, James, Duke of Rothesay.

 John Mosman was bought clothes like others regarded as members of the royal household, including black satin for a doublet, and a black cloak.
-He was not an exclusive maker or supplier of jewelry to the Scottish royal court, the king frequently bought pieces from the goldsmith Thomas Rynd, especially for the New Year's day gifts which he distributed to courtiers.
+He was not an exclusive maker or supplier of jewelry to the Scottish royal court, the king frequently bought pieces from the goldsmith Thomas Rynd, especially for the New Year's Day gifts which he distributed to courtiers.
 Thomas Rynd was a relation of Jonet Rynd, who founded Edinburgh's Magdalen Chapel.

 The crown of Scotland

+James V employed Adam Leys to repair and augment the crown in the 1530s.
 Mosman is known for making and refurbishing the crown of Scotland in January 1540.
 He included ciphers of "JR5".
 The crown is kept at Edinburgh Castle with other items known as the Honours of Scotland.
 The treasurer's accounts mention Scottish "gold of the mine", three great garnet stones and a great emerald or amethyst.
-Mosman delivered the finished crown to James V ay Holyrood Palace on 7 February.
+Mosman delivered the finished crown to James V at Holyrood Palace on 7 February.
 The tailor Thomas Arthur made a bonnet to line the crown from purple velvet.
 John Paterson made a case to keep it in.

-Mosman made and gilded a silver sceptre and made a crown for the coronation of Mary of Guise in February 1540.
+Mosman made and gilded a silver sceptre and made a crown for the coronation of Mary of Guise in Edinburgh on 22 February 1540.
 This crown, which does not survive, may have been used in 1590 at the coronation of Anna of Denmark.
-It was in the Tower of London in 1649, described as a "small crown found in an iron chest, formerly in the Lord Cottington's charge".
 Mosman was given Scottish gold, from Crauford Moor, to augment the king and queen's crowns in June 1542.